-The race to growing revenue and market share goes to the competitor that gets a better return on CX investments.
+The race to grow revenue and market share goes to the competitor that gets a better return on CX investments.
 Maxie points out, and I wholeheartedly agree, that even if you don’t get an edge, it’s important not to fall behind.
 That suggests to me that CEOs should understand what is a minimum CX investment just to keep up.

 Third, CEOs don’t invest based on industry studies.
-I’ve never found a senior executive that would fund any initiative based on a generalized study.
+I’ve never found a senior executive that would fund an initiative based on a generalized study.
 It’s good for drawing attention to the opportunity (and possible downside too), but each company needs to develop its own CX strategy with a business case that makes sense.
 I explored this topic in depth in 3 Strategies to Sell the CEO on Customer Experience Management (CXM).